Skip to content

 Credit Consumption Rates

-Credit consumption varies by GPU type and configuration.
+Credit consumption varies by runner type and configuration.
 Spot instances provide significant savings (up to 85%) compared to on-demand instances.
-For example:

 Do credits expire?